-Almost two months of cryptocurrency carnage have left investors’ heads in a spin.
+Ten weeks of cryptocurrency carnage followed by a sharp rebound has left investors’ heads in a spin.

-Asia Financial’s Future of Money index, a basket of 10 leading cryptocurrencies, has slumped 34% since November 22.
-The cryptocurrency sector overall saw its market cap shrink by a third to about $2 trillion with Bitcoin plunging 42% to $39,796 by December 10.
+Asia Financial’s Future of Money index, a basket of 10 leading cryptocurrencies, has slumped 37.2% since November 22.
+The cryptocurrency sector overall saw its market cap shrink by 25% to about $1.98 trillion.

-The slide halted this week after US Federal Reserve Chair Jay Powell eased jitters over plans to raise interest rates, indicating that inflation can be tamed without hurting economic growth.
-The earlier sell-off was triggered by rising inflation and the Fed’s faster-than-expected shift towards interest rate hikes, as well as the threat of the Omicron variant and unrest in Kazakhstan, the world’s second-biggest Bitcoin miner.
+The sell-off was triggered by rising inflation and the US Federal Reserve’s faster-than-expected shift towards interest rate hikes, the threat that the Omicron variant would drag on economic growth, and unrest in Kazakhstan, the world’s second-biggest Bitcoin miner.

-So with pause pressed on the cryptocurrency sell-off for now, what lessons does its second-steepest plunge in five years provide investors?
+So with cryptocurrencies back on a rising trajectory for now, what lessons does its second-steepest plunge in five years provide investors?

 Diversification, What Diversification?